uzh-rpg/flightmare/README.md

 ## Issues

-For any problem in running the simulator or making a submission, please open an issue in this repository by explicitely mentioning that the problem is related to the challenge.
+For any problem in running the simulator or making a submission, please open an issue in this repository by explicitily mentioning that the problem is related to the challenge.
 In addition, please send an email to the organizers to make sure we do not lose track of any issue.